-While the interface of the SwissKnife is read only the Converter works bi-directionally.
+In contrast to the SwissKnife the Converter works bi-directionally.
 It implements an IFloat interface, looks a bit like the SwissKnife but contains an additioal <pValue> element which can point to an IInteger or IFloat interface.
-It has two formulas: the <FormulaFrom> describes how to make the float from the int and the <FormulaTo> describes how to make the int from the float.
-The <Slope> entry indicates if the formula is monotonously Increasing or Decreasing, if it is Varying (in this case the full number range is used), or if the slope is determined in an Automatic way by probing the function.
+It has two formulas: the <FormulaFrom> describes how to make the float from the int and the <FormulaTo> describes how to make the float form the int and the single describes how to make the float form the int and the single describes how to make the float form the int and the single describes how to make the float form the int and the single describes how to make the float form the float.
+The single entry indicates if the formula is monotonously Increasing or Decreasing, if it is Varying (in this case the full number range is used), or if the slope is determined in an Automatic way by probing the function.